MAXCUT QAOA performance guarantees for p >1: Introduction

 In this paper, we apply QAOA to the NP-hard graph partitioning problem of \texttt{MAXCUT} \cite{garey1976}, which partitions some graph into two sets by cutting a maximum number of edges.
-We will find that the worst case performance guarantee for 3-regular graphs and $p=2$ is $C_2\geq 0.7559$, confirming Farhi's observation and improving on his original result for $p=1$ of $C_1\geq 0.692$, as expected \cite{farhi2014}.
+We will find that the worst case performance guarantee for 3-regular graphs and $p=2$ is $C_2\geq 0.7559$, confirming the observation of \cite{farhi2014} and improving on the original result for $p=1$ of $C_1\geq 0.692$, as expected.
 Under a conjecture that graphs with no ``visible" cycles are worst case, we find $C_3\geq 0.7924$ for $p=3$.
 Additionally, we use an argument where fixed $p$ QAOA cannot distinguish between large cycles of even and odd length to find an upper bound on expectation values, which upper bounds the minimum approximation ratio.

 The paper is structured as follows.
 Section \ref{sec:methods} reviews QAOA applied to the \texttt{MAXCUT} problem.
-Section \ref{sec:fixedP} details how expectation values can be computed efficiently for any bounded degree graph for fixed values of $p$.
-Sections \ref{app:finding_graphs} and \ref{sec:worst_case_p2} computes the worst case performance guarantee for the $p=1$ and $2$ cases.
+Section \ref{sec:fixedP} and \ref{sec:AR_lower_bounds} details how expectation values and the approximation ratio can be computed efficiently for any bounded degree graph for fixed values of $p$.
+Section \ref{sec:worst_case_p2} computes the worst case performance guarantee for the $p=1$ and $2$ cases.
 Sections \ref{sec:angle_choice} - \ref{sec:upper_bounds} discuss some of the implications of the worst case performance, and Section \ref{sec:conclusion} concludes with discussion and interesting future directions.